How to Get 1,000 Daily Pageviews on Your Blog

 1. Utilizing Copywriting Techniques: Find ways to write better content with wording, phrases, and tested swipe files.
 Other writers have blazed a path already.
 Learn to utilize their recipes for success.
 Gaining interest and attention from your audience is 90% of earning that first click to your website.
 Focus on headlines and scannable points.

 1. Master the Use of Images: Utilising graphs, charts, infographics, and witty quotes to engage your audience is necessary.
-Visual content is expected and is often as easy as taking content you built and formed it into illustrative points.
+Visual content is expected and is often as easy as taking content you built and forming it into illustrative points.
 Take the bullet points and make a Slideshare or infographic.

 Dennis Bailey